Sanguantang station (Ningbo Rail Transit)

 Sanguantang Station is an interchange station between Line 2 and Line 5 in Ningbo, Zhejiang, China.
 It situates at the crossing of Ningzhen Road and Minghai Avenue.
 The station of Line 2 is elevated while the station for Line 5 is underground.
-Construction of station of Line 2 starts in middle 2012 and opened to service on September 26, 2015.
+Construction of station of Line 2 started in middle 2012 and opened to service on September 26, 2015.
 The Line 5 platforms opened to service on December 28, 2021.